Back to Reference

 What customers are saying

-Hebbia users appreciate its ability to handle complex, data-heavy workflows.
-A G2 reviewer shared, “Hebbia is very helpful with organizing information stored in large folder systems.
-Additionally, its finance sector niche makes it great at recognizing and interpreting industry jargon.”
+G2 reviewer: "Hebbia is very helpful with organizing information stored in large folder systems.
+Its finance sector niche makes it great at recognizing industry jargon."

-Conclusion: Choosing the right tool for your team
+Choosing the right knowledge management platform for your team

 Want to see how Guru can transform your team's knowledge management?
 Watch our demo today!